 Marketers should take account of the prevailing standards in society and the context in which a marketing communication is likely to appear to minimise the risk of causing harm or serious or widespread offence.

 Marketing communications must not contain anything that is likely to cause serious or widespread offence.
-Particular care must be taken to avoid causing offence on the grounds of race, religion, gender, sexual orientation, disability or age.
+Particular care must be taken to avoid causing offence on the grounds of: age; disability; gender; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
 Compliance will be judged on the context, medium, audience, product and prevailing standards.

 Marketing communications may be distasteful without necessarily breaching this rule.
 Marketers are urged to consider public sensitivities before using potentially offensive material.